Apple TV+ Gets Launch Date & Price — Learn About the New Streaming Service

 Toxic Labor will focus on the sexual violence, abuse and assault women face in the workplace, while the multi-series will focus on the toll mental illness takes on the daily lives of people.
 Winfrey also announced a book club with Apple which is unconnected to Apple TV+.

-Stay tuned in the coming months as more details about the upcoming shows are made available.
+Stay tuned as more details about the upcoming shows are made available.
 And for a brief look at the projects, here is a clip that Apple released featuring the shows.

 Apple TV+, Coming Fall 2019